 Total Operating Expenses were \$321.5 million in 2010 as compared to \$260.9 million in 2009, a 23% increase.
 Employee Compensation and Benefits Expense, as a component of Operating Expenses, was \$231.1 million in 2010, an increase of \$29.7 million, or 15%, versus expense of \$201.4 million in 2009.
 The increase was primarily due to compensation costs resulting from the expansion of existing businesses and our new businesses, all of which were either not consolidated, or in operation, during the entire year ended 2009, offset by the prior's year impact of sign-on costs incurred in conjunction with the appointment of our President and Chief Executive Officer in 2009.
 Non-compensation expenses as a component of Operating Expenses were \$90.4 million in 2010, an increase of \$30.9 million, or 52% over non-compensation operating expenses of \$59.5 million in 2009.
-Non-compensation and Acquisition and Transition Costs, primarily driven by the addition of new businesses, including Atalanta Sosnoff, and higher deal-related activity levels.
+Non-compensation operating expenses increased compared to 2009 primarily as a result of increased Professional Fees, Travel and Related Expenses, Depreciation and Amortization and Acquisition and Transition Costs, primarily driven by the addition of new businesses, including Atalanta Sosnoff, and higher deal-related activity levels.